daryllxd/lifelong-learning/startups/hackers-and-painters.md

 To programmers, "hacker" connotes mastery in the most literal sense: someone who can make a computer do what he wants—whether the computer wants to or not.

-Believe it or not, the two senses of "hack" are also connected.
 Ugly and imaginative solutions have something in common: they both break the rules.
 And there is a gradual continuum between rule breaking that's merely ugly (using duct tape to attach something to your bike) and rule breaking that is brilliantly imaginative (discarding Euclidean space).

 It is sometimes hard to explain to authorities why one would want to do such things.
 The usual motives are few: drugs, money, sex, revenge.
 Intellectual curiosity was not one of the motives on the FBI's list.
 Indeed, the whole concept seemed foreign to them.

 Those in authority tend to be annoyed by hackers' general attitude of disobedience.
 But that disobedience is a byproduct of the qualities that make them good programmers.
 They may laugh at the CEO when he talks in generic corporate new speech, but they also laugh at someone who tells them a certain problem can't be solved.

-Sometimes young programmers notice the eccentricities of eminent hackers and decide to adopt some of their own in order to seem smarter.
-The fake version is not merely annoying; the prickly attitude of these posers can actually slow the process of innovation.
+__Sometimes young programmers notice the eccentricities of eminent hackers and decide to adopt some of their own in order to seem smarter.
+The fake version is not merely annoying; the prickly attitude of these posers can actually slow the process of innovation.__

 Show any hacker a lock and his first thought is how to pick it.
 But there is a deeper reason that hackers are alarmed by measures like copyrights and patents.
 They see increasingly aggressive measures to protect "intellectual property" as a threat to the intellectual freedom they need to do their job.
 And they are right.